Texas Tech Red Raiders golf: Men

+Individual champions

+Conference

+Åberg was also a two-time winner (2022, 2023) of the Ben Hogan Award, the award given to the best men's collegiate golfer.
+He is the school's only winner of that award.

 The Rawls Course

 The Rawls Course, home of the Red Raiders golf teams, is located on the Texas Tech campus.
 Alumnus Jerry S. Rawls donated $8.6 million toward the total cost of approximately $15 million course.
 Completed in September 2003, the course features an 18-hole course, 60 acre driving range, pitching and chipping areas and an indoor facility containing three hitting bays.
 The Rawls Course was designed by Tom Doak of Renaissance Golf Design, Inc., Traverse City, Michigan.
 Starting from just a cotton field, the course was created to imitate the land east and south of Lubbock, where the Great Plains suddenly begin falling into the valleys and canyons that lead to the Caprock region.
 Lubbock's strong prevailing winds figured prominently in the course's final design.
 Both Golf Week and Turfnet magazines ranked The Rawls Course as the third best collegiate course in the United States.
 Golf Magazine ranked it as the second most affordable U.S. course and placed it twenty-third on their list of top 50 golf courses in the nation for $50 or less.